SaahilClaypool/DoqLite/README.md

 Document Storage on SQLite

 Use SQLite3 (version 3.38.2 or higher) as a document database similar to the [cosmos sdk](https://github.com/Azure/azure-cosmos-dotnet-v3), but in-process.
+This uses the [JSON1](https://www.sqlite.org/json1.html) extensions that are now part of the core SQLite library, and this will use the [FTS5](https://www.sqlite.org/fts5.html) extensions to provide full text search over those json documents.

 [Example](./Program.cs)
 ```cs